cyberbotics/webots/projects/samples/contests/robocup/controllers/referee/tests/ball_out_of_play_test/README.md

 1. The robots are spawned and the game state is `INITIAL`.
 2. Time elapses and game state changes to `READY`.
-3. - Simulation is paused,
-   - All the robots are moved into their own field.
-Here is some exact locations as a test (rotations are not altered):
-   - `Red 1`:  `-3.5 -2 0.24` (if the robot is on the left side)\
-   `Red 1`:  `3.5 -2 0.24` (if the robot is on the right side)

-   - `Blue 1`:  `-3.5 -2 0.24` (if the robot is on the left side)\
-   `Blue 1`:  `3.5 -2 0.24` (if the robot is on the right side)
-   - Then, the simulation is resumed.
-4. Time elapses and game state changes to `SET`.
+3. Time elapses and game state changes to `SET`.
-5. Time elapses and game state changes to `PLAY`.
+4. Time elapses and game state changes to `PLAY`.
-6. The ball is manually touched by the `Red 1`, and then it entirely crosses the touchline, from `0 3.08 0.08`.
+5. The robot `Red 1` is manually moved into the field, the ball is manually touched by the `Red 1`, and then it entirely crosses the touchline, from `1 3.08 0.08`.
-7. It is re-spawned on the field line.([#14](https://github.com/RoboCup-Humanoid-TC/webots/issues/14))
+6. The ball is re-spawned on the touchline at the position it left the field.([#14](https://github.com/RoboCup-Humanoid-TC/webots/issues/14))
-8. The ball again is is manually touched by the `Red 1`, and then it is about to leave the field, but it doesn't entirely leave the field.
-It is at `0 3.06 0.08`.
+7. The ball again is is manually touched by the `Red 1`, and then it is about to leave the field, but it doesn't entirely leave the field.
+It is at `1 3.06 0.08`.
-9. The game continues without any interference by the AutoRef. ([#16](https://github.com/RoboCup-Humanoid-TC/webots/issues/16))
+8. The game continues without any interference by the AutoRef. ([#16](https://github.com/RoboCup-Humanoid-TC/webots/issues/16))
-10. The ball is manually touched by the `Red 1`, and then it entirely crosses the goal line on the side of team blue, from:\
+9. The ball is manually touched by the `Red 1`, and then it entirely crosses the goal line on the side of team blue, from:\
    `4.58 -2 0.08` (if the robot `Red 1` is on the left side)\
    `-4.58 -2 0.08` (if the robot `Red 1` is on the right side)
-11. the ball is replaced on the centerline at the intersection with the centerline on the side the ball left the field. ([#17](https://github.com/RoboCup-Humanoid-TC/webots/issues/17))
+10. the ball is replaced on the touchline at the intersection with the centerline on the side the ball left the field. ([#17](https://github.com/RoboCup-Humanoid-TC/webots/issues/17))
-12. The ball is manually touched by the `Red 1`, and then it entirely crosses the goal line on the side of team red, from:\
+11. The ball is manually touched by the `Red 1`, and then it entirely crosses the goal line on the side of team red, from:\
    `-4.58 -2 0.08` (if the robot `Red 1` is on the left side)\
    `4.58 -2 0.08` (if the robot `Red 1` is on the right side)
-13. The ball is replaced on the corner of the touch line and goal line on side the ball left the field. ([#19](https://github.com/RoboCup-Humanoid-TC/webots/issues/19))
+12. The ball is replaced on the corner of the touch line and goal line on side the ball left the field. ([#19](https://github.com/RoboCup-Humanoid-TC/webots/issues/19))
-14. One goal is manually scored for each team by the UI of the game controller.
+13. One goal is manually scored for each team by the UI of the game controller.
-15. Time elapses until the end of the game.
+14. Time elapses until the end of the game.
 AutoRef declares the game to be a draw after the end of the game and game state switches to `FINISHED`. ([#13](https://github.com/RoboCup-Humanoid-TC/webots/issues/13))

 The following information should be contained in logs (among others):